Blinx 2: Masters of Time and Space

 Blinx 2: Masters of Time and Space (released in Japan as Blinx 2: Battle of Time and Space) is a platform video game developed by Artoon and published by Microsoft Game Studios for the Xbox.
-Released in 2004, it is the sequel to Blinx: The Time Sweeper.
+Released in 2004, it is the sequel to Blinx: The Time Sweeper and was the second and final installment of the series.
+It received mixed reviews from critics.
 Like the previous installment, it is playable on an Xbox 360 using backwards compatibility.